Ambusy/prrtvrowcol/README.md

-# prrtvrowcol
+# prRtvRowCol
-Subroutine in RPGLE, prRtvRowCol, to obtain the column and row of all fields in a DSPF display file for the IBM i-Series AS400.
+Subroutine in RPGLE, prRtvRowCol, to retrieve the column and row of all fields in a DSPF display file for the IBM i-Series AS400.

 Call the subroutine with 3 parameters: